-Given Brexit, it’s sure to be a challenging year for investors, but there’s no time like the present to be researching the best funds for your money next year.
+Given Brexit, 2018 is sure to be a challenging year for investors, but there’s no time like the present to be researching the best funds for your money.

 As the markets become volatile, what investors should be looking for are managers with the best long-term track records.

-Here’s five investment funds worth investigating in 2018:
+Here’s five investment funds worth investigating this year:

 1. Artemis Income